Hackership/blog.hackership.org/_posts/2015-06-25-Win-A-ticket-to-OTSConf.md

  - the third ticket is **raffled among all other participating accounts**

+If you have any further questions, please feel free to use the comments form down here.

 ---
 ¹ As usual, team members of Hackership and OTSconf are excluded from the raffle.
 So my tweet there doesn't count ...